If you’re in the market for a new vehicle then you should know something about tax season: tax refunds and car loans are a good match.*

 How using a tax refund for a down payment could affect financing

-Here’s how that down payment might lower your financing costs.
+Here’s how such a down payment might lower your financing costs.
 Let’s say you’re looking at buying a car for $20,000 and you have a trade-in worth $5,000.
 Using RoadLoans’ auto loan calculator we can see that entering a loan amount of $20,000 (effectively $15,000 after the trade-in value), with a 60-month loan term, 2.9 percent APR, and $5,000 in the down payment field, results in an estimated monthly payment of $268.86.

-Research both cars and auto lenders
+Research both cars and auto lenders to better your position

 Two more ways tax returns and car loans may work together